microsoft/nn-Meter/docs/builder/prepare_backend.md

 #### 2. Get TFLite Benchmark Model
 The `benchmark_model` is a tool provided by [TensorFlow Lite](https://www.tensorflow.org/lite/), which can run a model and output its latency.
 Because nn-Meter needs to parse the text output of `benchmark_model`, a fixed version is required.
 For the convenience of users, we have released a modified version of `benchmark_model` based on `tensorflow==2.1`.
 Users could download our modified version of `benchmark_model` from [here](https://github.com/microsoft/nn-Meter/blob/dev/rule-tester/material/inference_framework_binaries/benchmark_model).

-NOTE: in the situation to deal with customized test case, our `benchmark_model` is probably not suitable.
+NOTE: On a same hardware, the different versions of `benchmark_model` can result in different inference latency for a same model.
+We recommend users compile and build the `benchmark_model` for latest version.
 Users could follow [Official Guidance](https://www.tensorflow.org/lite/performance/measurement) to build benchmark tool with new version `TensorFlow Lite`.
 Meanwhile, the class of `LatencyParser` may need to be refined.
 We are working to release the source code of this modified version.

 #### 3. Setup Benckmark Tool on Device